-Before Statutory Paternity Leave was introduced the Local Authority agreed leave arrangements for parental responsibilities as part of its locally agreed conditions of service.
-The local agreement for the provision of Ordinary Paternity Pay enhances the statutory minimum.
+The Local Authority have agreed leave arrangements for parental responsibilities as part of its locally agreed conditions of service.
+The local agreement for the provision of Ordinary Paternity Pay enhances the statutory minimum to a maximum of 10 days normal pay, pro rata for part time employees for both support staff and teaching staff.